Oundle School: Cripps Library

 The Cripps Library was opened in 1988.
 It houses approximately 22,000 books encompassing all subjects.
 The Library is staffed throughout the school day and is open to the whole school for research, information or borrowing for academic work and leisure reading.
 The library was completely refurbished in 2011, with study spaces named in honour of inspirational former teachers at the school.
 The Peter Ling Room houses the new display cabinets for the Greek pots, the Dudley Heesom Room has been equipped with computer projection facilities for classes and meetings, the Rare Book Room now houses the rare book collection in sycamore cabinets.

 School Archive

 The School Archive is located in the old stables at Cobthorne House.
 It conserves an increasingly wide-ranging collection of photographs, newspaper cuttings, publications and record books relating to the school's history, the most notable being the earliest register of pupils of 1626.

-OSCAR Radio

-OSCAR Radio is the school’s own radio station which broadcasts from newly converted studios in the Gascoigne Building.
-Over 2000 pupils and local children have taken part in OSCAR broadcasts since 1998.